JanssenBrm/apisuite-fe/README.md

 ### Configuring your local environment

 1. Copy the `.env.sample` file to `.env` and adapt it to your setup
-1. Copy one of the `sandbox.config-*.json` files to `sandbox.config.json` and adapt it to your setup

-Note that the `sandbox.config.json` file is automatically created the first time you run/build the project if it doesn't already exist.

 ## Run